martinkr/jQuery.channel/README.markdown

 ###Features
 - preserves the jQuery-chain! $('div').channel('subscribe' ... )
+- pass custom data while to the channel
+- manipulate the context "this" on the callback
-- use regular expressions as wildcards begining on the starting position within the string. - subscribe to multiple channels with just one call: $.channel('subscribe','CHANNEL/SUB*',myFunction)
+- use regular expressions as wildcards begining on the starting position within the string.
+- subscribe to multiple channels with just one call: $.channel('subscribe','CHANNEL/SUB*',myFunction)

 ## Examples